Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    ![ws name.](media/wvd22.png)

-8. You can verify this by searching for **Azure Active Directory** in the search bar in Azure portal and then click on it.
+8. You can verify this by navigating to Azure Active Directory.

+9. On the homepage search for Azure Active in the search bar and then select **Azure Active Directory**.

    ![ws name.](media/s.png)